Monik00/Solving_killer_sudoku_in_SWI-Prolog/explanation_code.md

 L8 = [E81, E82, E83, E84, E85, E86, E87, E88, E89],<br />
 L9 = [E91, E92, E93, E94, E95, E96, E97, E98, E99],<br />__

-With this code we defined each position/element in our Matrix.
-We have to do it because we have to define the special rules for our killer sudoku.
+With this code every single position/element of the matrix is labeled.
+This is necessary for defining all the cages in the killer sudoku because the cages are irregular and don't have any specific order.

 #### 5 #= E11 + E12,
 This is an example for defining a cage in our sudoku.
 5 is the sum, which the elements E11 and E12 have to build together.
-Like this we continued with all cages:
+This is a special syntax which can be used because the CLPFD-Library is imported.
+On this way every single cage-rule can be defined:

  __11 #= E13 + E23,<br />
 				  9 #= E14 + E15,<br />